rafaelcpalmeida/dockerize-java-rmi/README.md

 # Java RMI Applications Dockerized

-This repo is a simple boilerplate for dockerized Java RMI applications.
+This repo is a simple boilerplate for dockerized Java RMI and, as well as Pub/Sub applications using RabbitMQ as a message broker.
+It's meant to work without modifications and/or customizations.

 ## Instructions
 Given the following folder structure: